It's Gonna Be Me: Live performances

 NSYNC debuted the live performance of "It's Gonna Be Me" at the 2000 MTV Movie Awards, which was described by MTV.com as "mega-explodo".
 Billboard editor Carla Hay stated that "the tightly choreographed performance" elicited "the most enthusiastic response from the audience".
 They also performed an uptempo remix of the song at the 2000 MTV Video Music Awards as a medley with "This I Promise You" and "Bye Bye Bye"; the latter included a video-head breakdown with their bodies dancing in time with their heads displayed on the five big screens.
 Each member performed a quick costume change from the previous song "Bye Bye Bye", wearing leather outfits with few sleeves and a parachute vest.
 "It's Gonna Be Me" was remixed and re-choreographed with a rap introduction, and included a planned momentary pause from Joey Fatone after pausing halfway through the performance to regain his breath.

-NSYNC appeared on several television programs to perform "It's Gonna Be Me", such as Good Morning America, The Rosie O'Donnell Show, and Top of the Pops.
-While the band were on a Japanese music show, Ultraman appeared onstage with them to strike a pose before they performed the song.
+NSYNC performed "It's Gonna Be Me" on several television programs worldwide throughout 2000, such as Good Morning America and The Rosie O'Donnell Show in the United States, and Top of the Pops in the United Kingdom.
+When the band appeared on Japanese music television show Pop Jam, Ultraman posed with them onstage during an interview segment before they performed the song.
 During the Super Bowl XXXV halftime show on January 28, 2001, NSYNC performed "It's Gonna Be Me" as part of a back-and-forth medley with Aerosmith.
-The members wore outfits containing pyrotechnics sparking out from their hands, as Aerosmith lead singer Steven Tyler screamed the last line of the chorus.
+The members wore outfits containing pyrotechnics sparking out from their hands, before Aerosmith lead singer Steven Tyler screamed the last line of the chorus.
 Adam Graham of The Detroit News wrote that the halftime performance "made a lasting impression" with its blend of teen pop, classic rock, comedy and celebrity cameos in comparison to other performances.

 NSYNC performed "It's Gonna Be Me" on the No Strings Attached Tour, which was praised for its production.
 The song was also included on PopOdyssey, where each band member rode go-karts, shot Nerf guns, and played with several over-sized toys.
-Five female dancers appeared on the stage littered with giant crayons, blue bouncing balls, scooters and red wagons, while Lance Bass appeared with a stuffed bear attached to him.
-On the Celebrity Tour, "It's Gonna Be Me" was performed with the song's full dance choreography near the beginning of each concert after "Do Your Thing" and "Bye Bye Bye".
+Five female dancers appeared on the stage littered with giant crayons, blue bouncing balls, scooters and red wagons, while Lance Bass entered with a stuffed bear attached to him.
+On the Celebrity Tour, "It's Gonna Be Me" was performed with its full dance choreography near the beginning of each concert following "Do Your Thing" and "Bye Bye Bye".